 Here are answers to some frequently asked questions about financial aid.
 If you have questions about the University of Minnesota and financial aid, please don't hesitate to contact us!
 You can speak with a financial aid counselor through the U of M student services center, One Stop:

 We are here to provide you with great academics, great opportunities, and great value to support you and help you achieve your academic, personal, and professional goals.
 There are a number of things we do to help make the U of M a great value for you and your family:

 Families can apply for financial aid from the University of Minnesota using the Free Application for Federal Student Aid (FAFSA).
 One application is all it takes to be considered for aid at the U of M and at any other schools you are considering.
 We strongly encourage every family to submit the FAFSA, even if they think they may not be eligible for aid.
 Regardless of your income level, the best resources for financial aid (University, state and federal aid) are only available through the FAFSA.

 We use the FAFSA to determine your eligibility for federal, state, and University aid programs.
 A financial aid package might include grants, loans, scholarships, and/or work study.
-We encourage you to submit the FAFSA as soon as possible after January 1st of your senior year of high school.
+We encourage you to submit the FAFSA as soon as possible after it becomes available on October 1 of your senior year of high school.

 You may apply for aid before you receive an admission decision from the University of Minnesota.
 However, you won't learn what aid you've been awarded until you have been admitted.

 If you are applying for financial aid for the 2020-21 year, you may use the IRS Data Retrieval tool, which will automatically fill in information for part of your FAFSA form.
 More information on the IRS Data Retrieval form is available on the Federal Student Aid website.